-Graduate programs leading to the degrees of Master of Arts, Master of Business Administration and Doctor of Education are also offered at Johnson & Wales' Providence, R.I. campus.
-For details on these programs, please request the Graduate and Doctoral catalogs.
+Graduate programs leading to the degrees of master of arts, master of business administration and doctor of education are also offered at Johnson & Wales' Providence, R.I. campus.
+For moe details, please request the graduate and doctoral catalogs.

 The educational philosophy of Johnson & Wales University is to learn by doing.
 We make every attempt to provide our students with relevant learning experiences and exposure to all facets of a professional operation.